 To edit the settings for an existing MAC-IPv6 pair, left-click the relevant line in the table.
-In the opened window, change the needed parameters and click the SAVE button.
+In the opened window, change the needed parameters and click the APPLY button.

 To remove a MAC-IPv6 pair, select the checkbox located to the left of the relevant line in the table and click the DELETE button ( ).
 Then click the APPLY button.
+Also you can remove a pair in the editing window.

 If needed, you can add your own address resource records.
-To do this, click the ADD button ( ) in the Hosts section (available if in the Dynamic IP Addresses section the Stateful value is selected from the Mode of IPv6 address assignment drop-down list).
+To do this, click the ADD button ( ) in the Hosts section (available if the Router or WISP Repeater mode was selected in the Initial Configuration Wizard).

-Figure 96.
+Figure 97.
 Configuring the local interface.
 The IPv6 tab.
 The window for adding a DNS record.

 In the IP address field, specify a host from the internal or external network.
 You can choose a device connected to the router's LAN at the moment.
 To do this, select the relevant IPv6 address from the drop-down list (the field will be filled in automatically).
-In the Name field, specify the domain or domain name to which the specified IPv6 address will correspond.
+In the Name field, specify the domain name to which the specified IPv6 address will correspond.
 Click the SAVE button.